MarcinMikolaj/request-burst/README.md

 * Spring Boot
 * Spring Async
 * Spring WebFlux
+* Cassandra (Cloud - Datastax AstraDB)
 * REST

 ## About the project

+There is possibility to point that ours job entry can be saved using scalable solution (Cassandra on cloud) by setting storage parameter during sync/async request.

 ## Functional and non-functional requirements